2017 24 Hours of Daytona: Start and early hours

-After Morris' error at the first chicane and near-collision with a GTD-category Lamborghini, Eric Curran's WER car stalled in the pit lane after Curran relieved Morris, and it was moved to the garage for troubleshooting.
+After Morris's error at the first chicane and near-collision with a GTD-category Lamborghini, Eric Curran's WER car stalled in the pit lane after Curran relieved Morris, and it was moved to the garage for troubleshooting.
 It was demoted to third overall as Fittipaldi took the lead, with Gordon relieved by WTR's second-place Max Angelelli.
 A third caution was needed when John Falb's No. 8 Starworks PC Oreca car tried to lap McMurry's Park Place Porsche entering the Bus Stop chicane; the cars collided, striking the tire barrier.
 The Porsche was retired, and Falb entered the pit lane for repairs.
 McMurry was treated at the infield medical center and released.
 Falb was deemed responsible for the accident, assessed an eight-minute stop-and-go penalty, and was summoned to race control.
 Curran returned to the lead during the pit-stop cycle when teammate Fittipaldi's rear bodywork was replaced due to rear-light failure, but later lost it to Angelelli.